yannick-cw/nyt4s/README.md

  * `endDate` Restricts responses to results with publication dates of the date specified or earlier.
  * `sort` By default, search results are sorted by their relevance to the query term (q).
 Use the sort parameter to sort by pub_date.
  * `highlight` Enables highlighting in search results.
 When set to true, the query term (q) is highlighted in the headline and lead_paragraph fields.
- * `limit` limit how many pages (each has 10 docs) should be collected, the maximum is currently at 101 pages due to nyt api
+ * `limit` limit how many pages (each has 10 docs) should be collected, the maximum is currently at 101 pages due to nyt api, defaults to 10 pages

 #### More examples